hoiting/OxygenMLP/README.md

 oxygenClass = OxygenMLP.OxygenMLP()
 ```

-The line flux ratios are then feed to the class via
+The line flux ratios are then fed to the class via
 ```python
 oxygenClass.ingestLines(o2,o3,n2,s2)
 ```